OpenWaterFoundation/owf-learn-geojson/mkdocs-project/docs/specification/file-size.md

 The precision used when maintaining the original dataset should be considered based on the use of the dataset.
 However, for many practical uses in GeoJSON files,
 5 digits (~1 m precision at equator) or perhaps 6 digits (~.1 m precision at equator) is adequate.
+The data may not actually have this precision, in which case trailing digits may be zeros.

 ## Don't use Pretty Formatting ##